hindmasj/my-nifi-cluster/docs/experiment-write_to_redis.md

 }]
 ```

-The output of the JSON can be sent straight to publish.
+The output of the JOLT can be sent straight to publish.

 ---
 ### [Home](../README.md) | [Up](experiments.md) | [Prev (Enrich From Redis)](experiment-enrich_from_redis.md) | [Next (Some Specific Transform Cases)](experiment-some_specific_transform_cases.md)